‘Marriage Boot Camp’: Amy Duggar, Dillon Fail Lie Detector, Couple Not Ready?

 — Lovely Pretty (@followingtips1) February 24, 2017

 As he was being strapped to the lie detector, J.P. asked the technician for tips on how to beat the machine.
-But The Bachelorette season 7 winner passed the test, much to his partner’s delight.
+But The Bachelorette Season 7 winner passed the test, much to his partner’s delight.

 J.P.
 Rosenbaum and Ashley Hebert were arguably the least dysfunctional couple of the lot.